For users who maintain/develop Sideview XML views.

-The “Advanced XML” systems are being removed in Splunk 8, and there are actions you should take before upgrading.
+The “Advanced XML” systems were removed/disabled in Splunk 8, and there are actions you should take before upgrading.

 If you are first learning about this, here are more details — Technically when you go to a Sideview XML view in Splunk (i.e. a view that was developed using User Interface modules from Sideview Utils) you are technically running an “Advanced XML” view in Splunk.
 This remains true even though technically Sideview Utils has all this time been patching or replacing most of the actual running code underneath.

 Splunk deprecated the “Advanced XML” systems long ago, and in Splunk 8 they didn’t really remove it but they kind of “turned it off”.
-But it’s OK – we are ready, and your custom Sideview XML views have a good chance of continuing to run on Splunk 8 and beyond.
+But it’s OK – Sideview was ready, and your custom Sideview XML views have a good chance of continuing to run on Splunk 8 and beyond.
 Read on.

 Beginning now and going forward you should install the latest version of the Canary app.
 If you’re on 8.X already you can remove Sideview Utils.

 Sideview has developed and released a new front end to Splunk that runs as a Splunk app called “Canary”.

 Although Canary’s main mission is to ensure that Sideview’s own commercial apps continue to run on Splunk 8 in the absence of the “Advanced XML” systems, it also happens to be broadly backwards-compatible to a decent subset of the views that could be created with Sideview Utils.
 Whether or not your particular views and dashboards are within this subset, is the critical question.

 It runs in both Splunk 7.X and Splunk 8.X, so you can start testing all this regardless of whether you’ve upgraded to Splunk 8 already.